 I have received initial guidance on my chosen course.
 I have read this agreement and I am aware of my rights and responsibilities as a distance learning student enrolled with Marine Society.

-I have read Marine Society Safeguarding Policy and confirm my understanding of it.
+I have read the Marine Society College Safeguarding Policy and confirm my understanding of it.